 - We’ve been advised by locals to wear a fleece shirt underneath a thick 100% wool jumper.
 The fleece shirt is optional but will keep you cosy in all temperatures.
 Just make sure it’s 100% polyester and not a cotton mix.

-For The Bears, I found base layers along with fleece tops and fleece shirts from Aldi really cheaply.
-They both have wool/polyester mix jumpers from last winter that still fit.
-The main problem will be encouraging Big Bear to wear his, given his recently-developed dislike for “itchy” jumpers.
+For the boys, I found base layers along with fleece tops and fleece shirts from Aldi really cheaply.
+They both had wool/polyester mix jumpers from the previous winter that still fitted.
+The main problem was encouraging Big Bear to wear his, given his recently-developed dislike for “itchy” jumpers.

-I’ll wear a base layer, followed by a fleece top.
-I’ve got one jumper with a high percentage of wool that I’ll be taking to wear over the top.
+I wore a base layer, followed by a fleece top.
+I had one jumper with a high percentage of wool that I took to wear over the top.
 100% wool jumpers are hard to find.

 - On top of the wool jumper, it is recommended to wear a fleece coat.
-However, because I’ve got a fleece underneath the jumper, I’m hoping that will be enough for our trip underneath my jacket.
+However, because I had a fleece underneath the jumper, that was enough for our trip underneath my jacket.